RittgerLabGroup/SPIRES_2024_1_0/doc/user_guideSpiresV202410/checking_log.md

 # Checking logs and incident analysis.

-This page explains how to check the correct execution of the submitted jobs by investigating logs.
+This page explains how to check the correct execution of the submitted jobs by investigaeting logs.

 Note that slurm's exit status for a job is not a guarantee that the job correctly executed, in part because of the complexity of the scripts.